Prince-Polka/HSB-HSV----RGB/README.md

 # hsb2rgb
 glsl function converting normalized hsb vector to rgb

+I have not written no rgb2hsb() function yet